H. V. Jagadish: Biography

-Hosagrahar Visvesvaraya Jagadish (Jag) is a computer scientist in the field of database systems research.
+Hosagrahar Visvesvaraya Jagadish (Jag) is a computer scientist, and a leading scholar in the field of data management and database systems research.
 He is a Fellow of ACM, Fellow of IEEE, Fellow of AAAS, the Distinguished University Professor of electrical engineering and computer science at the University of Michigan at Ann Arbor, the director of MIDAS (Michigan Institute for Data Science), and a Senior Scientific Director of the National Center for Integrative Biomedical Informatics established by the National Institutes of Health.